The Beginning of the Long Road

 - Ability and awareness to take medication

 It is important to include the patient in the assessment process and allow the patient to retain as much independence and dignity as possible.
 Once it has been established which daily tasks will require intervention, distribute tasks accordingly among the care team.
 Someone may be capable of mowing lawns and grocery shopping, while someone else might live at a distance but is capable of tracking financials and paying the patient’s bills online.
 Assign care tasks accordingly; allowing everyone to be involved in the process while bringing their individual strengths to the table will avoid any one person’s becoming overwhelmed.
+If you know of someone who is financially unstable, then tell them to get help at Factor Finders.

 Stay organized.
 Information may be flying in your direction at what seems like light speed, but caregiving does not need to be a test in memorization.
 Find a system that works for you and that allows you to track and document all important information related to the patient’s care: